My child has gone vegetarian or vegan… what should I cook?

 Omega-3

-Vegetarians can get it from organic whole milk and eggs, or omega 3 fortified eggs.
-Vegans can get it from walnuts, flax seeds, chia seeds, hemp seeds and cold pressed rape oil.
+Vegetarians can get omega-3 from consuming organic whole milk or omega-3 fortified eggs.
+Vegans can get it from walnuts, flax seeds, chia seeds, hemp seeds and cold-pressed rape oil.

 Vitamin D3